Skip to navigation Skip to content

 Do not pend a care change if a determination (original care decision, objection or appeal) has already been made for the care event being notified, unless a below regular care determination is appropriate.
 Provide customers with options to seek review of the decision(s).
 See CRG > Objections - general and care

 If a customer reports a change in care relating to a one-off event, what constitutes a change to the pattern of care will depend on the individual circumstances of the case.
-The References page has a link to the Child Support Guide 2.2.2: Care Determinations & Changes in Care - Change in pattern of care.
+The References page has a link to Child Support Guide 4.1.5 Care Determinations & Changes in Care - Change in pattern of care.

 If a care decision results in the receiving parent having a care percentage of less than 35% for a child, check if a child support agreement applies to the child.
 If an agreement applies, transfer the customer to the Agreements and Court Orders team to discuss the impact on their agreement, while retaining responsibility for the change of care decision.

 If care is being notified more than 26 weeks after the date the care changed, check if a care decision may result in a care terminating event.
-If so, contact both customers to ask if they wish to apply for a new child support assessment.
-See Table 2, Step 6 for information about how the date of notification and date of event affects assessments and terminating events.
+If neither party to the case will have at least 35% care of the child for 26 weeks, it is a terminating event.
+See Table 2 > Step 10 for information about how the date of notification and date of event affects assessments and terminating events.

 8